Pioneer Valley Transit Authority: Organizational structure

 The Valley Area Transit Company (VATCo) operates the central portion of PVTA's service area.
 All of its routes originate from Northampton, providing connections to the UMass Transit service area via Route 9, and to the SATCo service area on the other side of the Mount Tom Range via Routes 5 and 10.
-VATCo, located at 54 Industrial Drive in Northampton, is managed by First Transit.
+VATCo, located at 54 Industrial Drive in Northampton, is managed by DGR Management.
 All VATCo fixed-route buses are numbered in the 7000 series.